joe-protz/TicTacToe-client/README.md

 After these minimum reuirements were met, I spent some time debugging, making sure that errors and messages were only shown as needed.
 I spent some time on the ui, I wanted everything to look even and clean.
 I created a "cancel" button that would change the view from "change password view" back to "signed in".
 I made sure to clear all forms as needed.

+After I had completed the base game, I chained some functions together to allow sign in on sign up.
+I will need to take a second look at this, but for now I store the sign up data in a temp object and pass it into sign in.

+Next dark mode was added.
+Adding a button to turn on night mode was easy enough, but I wanted to be able to switch back and forth.
+I could have created a single button toggle and may look into this in the future, but for now there are two buttons to toggle back and forth.

+After this, for fun I added a 'crazy mode' where the user can play a spinning disorienting and color-changing version of tic tac toe.
+It is only available to authorized logins, and automatically disables on logout.
+In addition, it remembers which mode was on last, so when toggled it defaults back to the last view.

+Finally I have implemented an AI.
+I started with just adding a button and a check to see if the user has toggled this button.
+I added a new .js file called ai.js to hold the function where if the button was toggled, run that instead.
+The beginning was just making sure the toggle worked.
+I added the same game logic to this file, but used console logs to allow me to be sure I was ending up where I wanted.

+After that, I had to think about how to represent a computer playing.
+I decided it should happen automatically after each valid turn the user takes, so it is shown as a function a the end of the player's turn.
+It started with checking the DOM board representation for all elements that have yet to be clicked, and clicking the first one.
+Once this worked, I had to implement the same logic as it would normally take, checking for a win, a tie, a game over, etc.

+Once this was working, as far as I could tell, the next step was to randomize the choice made by the computer.
+This worked fairly well, but I quickly noticed that the user stats weren't updating correctly.
+I spent some time problem solving and noted that the return from the API was defintely incorrect 'some' of the time.
+I found out this was caused from a race condition.
+Basically I was doing things before the API was finished , and causing data to get jumbled, so I then refactored the code to only take the AI turn AFTER the promise was returned from the user.

+This seemingly solved all of my issues, except that the 'check for tie' function was no longer reliable.
+After several hours, I realied that I had randomized the AI's choice, but had forgot to push the correct move into the javascript representation of the board.
+Finally it was working as inteneded.

+After all of this, I spent some time adding AI logic.
+According to wikipedia, TicTacToe is a solved game, and there are optimal moves, so I began implementing some of them.
+For example, if there is a spot to win, just take it.
+If the opponent could win, take that spot.
+I have only implemented some logic and it defaults to random if no criteria are met, I would like to add more later.

+On the way to my classes on a train, I noticed that I was allowed to play against the AI many turns in a row.
+This was because the AI was waiting for me to click, but I had no check to see if the AI had completed it's update.
+I could click 3 x's in a row before the ai went.
+I got around this with a variable asking if the AI was finished, which was changed on player click and as a promise after the ai updated the game.

+For sake of consistency, I added the same gate to single player ('no ai').

 ### User Stories

 Unregistered User: